h-REA/hREA/docs/README.md

 top-level [README](../README.md), [hrea.io](https://hrea.io), and the ValueFlows ontology at [valueflo.ws](https://www.valueflo.ws).

-This documentation describes the `happ-0.5.0-beta` release: Holochain 0.7, `hdk 0.7.0`, `hdi 0.8.0`.
-That 0.7 state lives in the stack above this branch, in PRs #414 and #415, both stacked on the `feat/vf-proposal-purpose` integration branch (#408) this documentation branch is itself based on; this docs update is written against that 0.7 state and is intended to merge once #414 and #415 land.
+This documentation describes the `happ-0.5.0-beta` release: Holochain 0.7, `hdk 0.7.0`, `hdi 0.8.0`, and the ValueFlows 1.0 surface.
+If you are pinning a released build rather than working in this repository, start with [Consuming a release](./consuming-a-release.md).

 ## What is hREA?